 Berkeley has pledged to complete COVID-19 testing for all residents and staff in the city’s six skilled nursing and long-term care facilities as part of an effort to limit the spread of coronavirus in a population known to be among the most vulnerable to the deadly disease, officials announced this week.

 Testing at two of those facilities has already been completed, and it began at a third site this week, staff has said.
-Together, the six sites include 418 residents and 297 staff members, according to the city.
+Together, the six sites have 294 beds and 382 staff members, according to the state.

 “I’m so happy this is happening,” Councilmember Kate Harrison told Berkeleyside on Thursday.
 She and Councilmember Susan Wengraf worked together to urge the city to speed up COVID-19 testing at senior health care facilities following the discovery last week of two cases at the 77-bed Elmwood Care Center.
 To date, these are the only two infections that have been identified in this segment of the Berkeley population.